• Skip to primary navigation

 You’ll want to avoid red pears, as they may add color to the dish but often have a softer texture that can break down too much during cooking.
 Similarly, Asian pears are much firmer with a crisp texture and don’t soften significantly in the oven.

-👉 👉 Should you peel the pears for baking?
-It's best not to peel them.
-The skin adds texture and helps the slices maintain their shape, preventing them from falling apart during baking.
+It’s best not to peel fresh pears.
+The skin adds structure and texture, helping the pear slices maintain their shape and preventing them from falling apart during baking.

 brown pear slices along with one white scoop of ice cream in a white bowl.